thewca/wca-regulations/wca-regulations.md

     - 4b1) Generated scramble sequences must not be inspected before the competition, and must not be filtered or selected in any way by the WCA Delegate.
     - 4b2) Scramble sequences for a round must be available only to the WCA Delegate and the scramblers for the event, until the end of the round.
 Exception: For Fewest Moves Solving, competitors receive scrambling sequences during the round (see [Article E](regulations:article:E)).
     - 4b3) Specification for the scramble program: An official scramble sequence must produce a random state from those that require at least 2 moves to solve.
 The following additions/exceptions apply:
         - 4b3a) For blindfolded events, the scramble sequence must orient the puzzle randomly (equal probability for each orientation).
         - 4b3b) 2x2x2 Cube: The (random) state must require at least 4 moves to solve.
         - 4b3c) Pyraminx and Skewb: The (random) state must require at least 7 moves to solve.
         - 4b3d) Square-1: The (random) state must require at least 11 moves to solve.
         - 4b3e) 5x5x5 Cube, 6x6x6 Cube, 7x7x7 Cube, and Megaminx: sufficiently many random moves (instead of random state), at least two moves to solve.
-    - 4b4) For blindfolded events, the scramble sequence must also put the puzzle in a random orientation (equal probability for each orientation).
 - 4d) Scrambling orientation:
-    - 4d1) NxNxN puzzles and Megaminx are scrambled with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.
+    - 4d1) NxNxN puzzles and Megaminx are scrambled beginning with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.
-    - 4d2) Pyraminx is scrambled with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.
+    - 4d2) Pyraminx is scrambled beginning with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.
-    - 4d3) Square-1 is scrambled with the darker colour on front (out of the 2 possible scrambling orientations).
+    - 4d3) Square-1 is scrambled beginning with the darker colour on front (out of the 2 possible scrambling orientations).
     - 4d4) Clock is scrambled beginning with the darker colour "insert" in front (out of the 2 possible scrambling orientations) and 12 o'clock pointing up.
-    - 4d5) Skewb is scrambled with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front-left.
+    - 4d5) Skewb is scrambled beginning with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front-left.
-- 4f) Competition scramble sequences must be generated using the current official version of the official WCA scramble program (available via the WCA website).
+- 4f) Competition scramble sequences must be generated using the current official version of the official WCA scramble program (available [via the WCA website](https://www.worldcubeassociation.org/regulations/scrambles/)).
 - 4g) After scrambling a puzzle, the scrambler must verify that he has scrambled the puzzle correctly.
 If the puzzle state is wrong, he must correct it (e.g. by solving the puzzle and applying the scramble sequence again).
     - 4g1) Exception: For the 6x6x6 Cube, 7x7x7 Cube, and Megaminx, it is not necessary to correct the scramble, at the discretion of the WCA Delegate.